liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

 ## The View Layer of Screens for Android [](id=the-view-layer-of-screens-for-android)

 The view layer lets developers change any screenlet's look and feel.
-Screenlets have the `liferay:layoutId` attribute, which is used to determine the view responsible for rendering the UI.
+Screenlets include the `liferay:layoutId` attribute, which is used to determine the view responsible for rendering the UI.

 ![Figure 4: The view layer of Liferay Screens for Android.](../../images/screens-android-architecture-04.png)